Downtown Campbell station: Platforms and tracks

+Parking

+The station features two parking lots.
+One parking lot is located at the intersection of Orchard City Drive and Railway Ave.
+The other parking lot is located off Railway Ave adjacent to the station.

 History

 The Downtown Campbell station was constructed as part of the Vasona Extension.
 It was dedicated August 12, 2005, but was not opened for revenue service until October 1, 2005, due to the delay in obtaining waiver from Federal Railroad Administration.

-This site is where Campbell's first train station was located, the Campbell Depot.
-Originally built in 1866 as part of the South Pacific Coast Railroad connecting Oakland with Santa Cruz with narrow gauge service and breaking Southern Pacific's monopoly.
-The railroad and station were eventually acquired by Southern Pacific.